Do you want to sleep like a baby? Improve your sleep quality by incorporating these 15 foods that help you sleep through the night.

 But because it is a complex carbohydrate, so avoid to eat it close to bedtime.

-Cottage cheese has casein protein and tryptophan which converted in sleep-inducing melatonin with the calcium, helps you to sleep tight.
+Cottage cheese has casein protein and tryptophan which converted into sleep-inducing melatonin with the calcium, helps you to sleep tight.

 A dairy product which can help ease you into soundly dream-rich sleep.
 And this cheese would be a good choice to make you feel of fullness in the stomach.